RealBazou/SolastaGatherYourParty/README.md

 # SolastaGatherYourParty

+Unleash Solasta Custom Dungeons gameplay.

+# Features

-Allows Solasta Custom Dungeons to be played with parties from 1 to 6 heroes.
+1. Allows custom party sizes from 1 to 6
+2. Allows min / max dungeon level requirements to be bypassed
+3. Invisibility, Idle Enemies and no Fog of War cheats
+4. (EXPERIMENTAL) AI controlled heroes in the party

 # How to Compile